markjager13/next-portfolio/README.md

   * Becasue of SSR, the website's first render doesn't happen on the user's device but, rather, on the server side.
   * For this reason, the site has no idea what the user's color/theme preferences are before it reaches the client.
   * One way to solve this issue, is to add a funciton in my custom document.js file that gets the initial theme props and injects them into the page before the page loads.
 * For now, my project data is simply stored in a local data file.
-However, it might be better to use GraphQL to manage my data.
+However, it might be better to use GraphQL to manage that data.

 ### Installation
 * Clone the repo